Rukhsarkh/React-e-commerce/README.md

 - tailwind css
 - lucide react

-## 🚨 About Repo :-

-This repository contains the code for how to use and implement three.js models into our code.
-I have created three different folders with Each folder containig code for - importing Three.js models through CDN links, using three.js in [ npm + vite ] project and using three.js in [ npm + vite + React ] project.
-Follow to Following Quick Start guide to run this code on your local machine to see how it works.

 ## 🤸 Quick Start :-

 Follow these steps to set up the project locally on your machine.